centarro/commerce-docs/docs/v1/user-guide/products.md

 ![Drupal commerce Entities](../images/Entity.png)

-<p>The above graphic shows all of the Drupal Commerce Entities.
+<p>The above graphic shows all the Drupal Commerce Entities.
 Note the ubiquitous Drupal node is "grouping" or "referencing" various products.
 We achieve this with a product reference field.
 When you add a product to your cart and/or you go to checkout, an order is created with a line item that references your product.
 Finally, the customer is taken through the checkout process and the order status is hopefully updated to "complete."</p>

 ![Drupal Commerce Product Entity Graph](../images/CK-Product-Entity.png)